 - Dining table for 4

 I hope to provide you with a peaceful, private, personal space for you to retreat to at the end of a day of business or play around Adelaide.
-I live 15 minutes away, and am happy to drop by if you require some assistance.
-My cleaners might drop in to the Garage Area occasionally to manage the laundry (we wash our linen on site).
+I live 12 minutes away, and am happy to drop by if you require some assistance.
+Aside from check-ins, I might drop by to do housekeeping for other rooms etc.